 ‘May I please make it this time?
 I think I have learned how to knead it,’ she asked.

-A while later, the old lady saw her sitting on a stone by the edge of a meadow, thoughtful and crying alone.
+A while later, the old lady saw her sitting under a tree, thoughtful and crying alone.
 She appeared by magic at her side and asked, ’Why are you crying, Bianca?’

 Bianca looked up, her eyes sad, her cheeks wet with tears, ’I miss my mummy,’ she replied with a trembling voice.